EduardoGillung/Nutri/README.md

     npm start

-You should now be able to access the application with Expo go using one of this options:
+<div>You should now be able to access the application with Expo</div>
+<div>Oppening in a localhost web pressing W or conecting in a mobile device with Expo or Android Studio:</div>

 ```
 › Metro waiting on exp:// › Scan the QR code above with Expo Go (Android) or the Camera app (iOS)